vamb/aboutus/en-US/terms/policy.md

 **b.
 If you submit an application or registration to us as a candidate for an employment (crewing section)**

-i.	processing your application including pre-recruitment checks, such as in qualifications;
+i.	processing your application including pre-recruitment checks, such as qualifications;

 ii.	providing or obtaining employee references and for background screening/vetting;